Andrew H. Embler: After the War

 Andrew returned to Montgomery, New York, after the war but would soon move to Connecticut to seek business opportunities.
-In 1878 he was one of the founders of the District Telephone Company of New Haven, which would become Southern New England Telephone.
+In 1878, he was one of the founders of the District Telephone Company of New Haven, which would become Southern New England Telephone.
 In 1877 he joined the First Company Governor's Foot Guard to which he served as the Major Commandant from February 28, 1881, to January 30, 1882.
 Now a respected businessman and war hero, Governor Morgan Bulkeley appointed him to the position of adjutant general on January 10, 1890, and the rank of major general.

 Personal life

-Andrew married Maria Elanora Dickerson (July 11, 1839 – August 8, 1927) of Minisink Ford, New York.
+Andrew married Maria Elanora Dickerson of Minisink Ford, New York.
 Around June 1918, General Embler attended a memorial service for members of the Old New Haven Blues who had fallen in France during World War I. It is suspected that he contracted pneumonia during this event and combined with weakening health, he died on July 28 at the age of 84.
-His wife remained in New Haven and would live another nine years, living to the age of 88.
-Both are interred at the Evergreen Cemetery in New Haven.